 As you may know, the Earth celebrated its six thousandth birthday in the year ordinarily known as 1997 AD.
-In that year Owen Dunn, Richard Kettlewell, and the author devised a more reasonable and logical calendar to commemorate this event.
+In that year Alexandra Lanes, Richard Kettlewell, and the author devised a more reasonable and logical calendar to commemorate this event.
 (While we acknowledge that the more conventional age of billions of years does have the trivial property of being correct, we find it sadly prosaic when compared with Bishop Ussher's fascinating approach.)

 Clearly, therefore, we should count years from this auspicious event, making 1997 AD be the year 6000.
 We suggest "BC" as a convenient abbreviation for this numbering scheme, with little potential for confusion with any existing approach.
 Hence at the time of writing (2005 AD in the obsolete calendar) it is 6008 BC.